-Typhoid fever is caused by a virulent bacterium called Salmonella typhi.
-Although they're related, S. typhi and the bacterium responsible for salmonellosis, another serious intestinal infection, aren't the same.
+Typhoid fever is caused by virulent bacteria called Salmonella typhi (S. typhi).
+Although they're related, S. typhi and the bacteria responsible for salmonellosis, another serious intestinal infection, aren't the same.

 Fecal-oral transmission route